Woodlands are truly amazing

-Broad-leaved woodland - this is woodland that has trees in that do not have needles.
+Broad-leaved woodland - this is woodland that has trees that do not have needles.
 Instead the trees have leaves that are broad and different shapes.
-Most of these trees will be deciduous which means that they loose their leaves in the autumn.
+Most of these trees will be deciduous which means that they lose their leaves in the autumn.

 Wet woodland - this is woodland that often has trees such as willows, birches and alder that thrive in poorly drained or seasonally flooded soils.